Program Contact: Christina Pavlak 203-582-3192

 - At least two written recommendations from individuals who have recent knowledge (within the last two years) of the applicant’s suitability as a prospective educator.

-- A written essay completed on-site that meets program standards.
+- A written essay completed on site that meets program standards.

 - Evidence of strong basic skills in math, reading and writing.
 Evidence can be provided through SAT or ACT scores.
 Alternatively, evidence may also be provided through completion of the Praxis Core Academic Skills Test.
 SAT, ACT or Praxis Core results will be reviewed by the program director.
-Any MAT candidate whose scores indicate an area of weakness will be required to participate in a non-credit bearing remediation program that addresses any area of underperformance in math, reading or writing.
+Any MAT candidate whose scores indicate an area of weakness will be required to participate in a non–credit bearing remediation program that addresses any area of underperformance in math, reading or writing.
 Once completion of the remediation process is done by the candidate, the status of the candidate will be reviewed.
-All candidates will be considered probationary status until the improvement of basic skills are documented and remediated.
+All candidates will be considered probationary status until the improvement of basic skills is documented and remediated.

-- A formal interview during which the applicant is expected to demonstrate: an ability to communicate clearly; a demeanor appropriate to the teaching profession; and a maturity and attitude necessary to meet the demands of the MAT program.
+- A formal interview during which the applicant is expected to demonstrate: an ability to communicate clearly, a demeanor appropriate to the teaching profession, and a maturity and attitude necessary to meet the demands of the MAT program.

-- Effective July 1, 2010, Connecticut law requires all teacher candidates to undergo a criminal background check prior to being placed in a public school setting for field study, internship, and student teaching.
+- Effective July 1, 2010, Connecticut law requires all teacher candidates to undergo a criminal background check prior to being placed in a public school setting for field study, internship and student teaching.
 Because a clinical experience is an integral part of each semester, failure to abide by this law will make an applicant ineligible for admission to the program.
 The School of Education has procedures in place to assist candidates in obtaining the background check.
 The cost of the background check is the responsibility of the teacher candidate.

 Teacher candidates in the MAT program at Quinnipiac are expected to demonstrate the professional behaviors and dispositions articulated in both the School of Education’s Professional Attributes and Dispositions document and the CT Code of Professional Responsibility for Teachers.
-Candidates must maintain a GPA of 3.0 or higher for graduate courses in each semester with at least a B- or better in any education course.
-A grade of C+ or below in any education course (including the graduate content area courses) requires the candidate to retake the course at his/her expense and earn the minimum B- grade.
+Candidates must maintain a GPA of 3.00 or higher for graduate courses in each semester with at least a B- or better in any education course.
+A grade of C+ or below in any education course (including the graduate content area courses) requires the candidate to retake the course at their expense and earn the minimum B- grade.